gogopro-dev/nexuspolitics-hackathon/README.md

 ## Evaluation Metric
-Impossible to calculate because of a broken dataset (train, validate) (explained thoroughly in the presentation), in which local authorities are assigned to the issues from wrong regions / topic.
+Impossible to calculate because of a broken dataset (train, validate) since the authority assigned does not come from the federal state defined in the field `state` (explained thoroughly in the presentation), in which local authorities are assigned to the issues from wrong regions / topic.

 ### Credits